Inverse Optimization: Theory and Applications: Applications in Estimation Problems

-\item \textbf{Freight and airline operations:} \citet{you2016inverse} use GPS data to calibrate vehicle routing models describing the freight activity of trucking companies.
-The calibrated model helps urban planners better forecast trucking activity especially when introducing new parking, delivery or distribution regulations. \citet{wei2018modeling} calibrate airline crew scheduling models using real data of crew schedules from a regional carrier in the U.S. The calibrated model provides insights into how different airlines handle scheduling delays, which can help air traffic controllers better manage centralized operations.
-The authors develop their own local search heuristic to solve the inverse mixed integer optimization model \citep{wei2018modeling}. \end{itemize}
+\textbf{Agent modeling and policy-making.} Third party decision-makers such as urban planners or public agencies can also use calibrate agent models to help guide policy decisions. \cite{ref:chow_12}, \cite{kang2013location} and \cite{chow2015activity} use inverse optimization to calibrate ``household activity" models, which are mixed integer programming problems that model individual spatiotemporal travel patterns.
+The authors use real household survey data from cities across North America to calibrate these models, which can then be used to evaluate the effects of new investments in transit.
+Alternatively, \citet{you2016inverse} use GPS data to calibrate vehicle routing models describing the freight activity of trucking companies.
+These models help urban planners better predict potential changes in trucking activity when introducing new parking, delivery or distribution regulations. \citet{wei2018modeling} calibrate airline crew scheduling models using real data of crew schedules from a regional carrier in the U.S..
+The calibrated models provide insights into how different airlines handle scheduling delays and how air traffic controllers can better manage centralized operations.
+With the exception of \citet{wei2018modeling}, where the authors develop their own local search heuristic to solve the inverse mixed integer optimization model, the rest of this agent modeling literature employs an algorithm that closely resembles Inverse Online Learning with an inverse optimization oracle (see Section \ref{subsec:online_learning}).
+The cutting plane algorithm, discussed in Section \ref{subsec:integer}, is used to solve the oracle.